The New Default. Your hub for building smart, fast, and sustainable AI software

 Boost Code Quality with Test-Driven Development: Best Practices, Tools, and Frameworks

-As a software engineer, you've probably heard the term "Test-Driven Development" (TDD).
-Despite being one of the most well-known methodologies in the tech industry, TDD isn’t always part of many developers' daily routines.
-Why is this the case?
-After all, test-driven development best practices are associated with high test coverage—a key factor in building reliable applications.
-Following TDD best practices, developers can increase their confidence in the code’s stability and reduce the chances of bugs, making applications easier to maintain over time.
-This article explores and provides actionable tips for maintaining code quality with TDD.
+As a software engineer, you've probably encountered "Test-Driven Development" (TDD).
+Despite being one of the most well-known methodologies in the tech industry, TDD isn't always part of many developers' daily routines.
+Following TDD best practices, developers can increase their confidence in the code's stability and reduce the chances of bugs, making applications easier to maintain over time.

 What is Test-Driven Development (TDD)?